Royal Livingstone Hotel is located close to the Victoria Falls.

 Royal Livingstone Hotel: Our full report

-The Royal Livingstone shares its sprawling property with its slightly larger sister hotel, the three-star Zambezi Sun.
-A shuttle operates between the two at regular intervals during the day, or it’s a straightforward ten-minute walk.
+The Royal Livingstone shares its sprawling property with its slightly larger sister hotel, the three-star Avani Victoria Falls Resort.
+A shuttle operates between the two at regular intervals during the day, or it's a straightforward ten-minute walk.

-The Royal Livingstone has a total of 173 rooms and suites decorated in the hotel’s Victorian colonial style.
+The Royal Livingstone is a large, hotel with 173 rooms and suites decorated in a Victorian colonial style.
 Housed over 17 two-storey buildings, they all have air conditioning, as well as a veranda or balcony facing the Zambezi River.
-They are divided into three categories:
+The rooms are divided into three categories:

 - 169 'luxury' rooms have either twin or king-size beds and are modest in size, but well appointed.
 You can expect the usual mod cons such as a hairdryer, minibar, safe, satellite TV and tea/coffee making station.
 The en-suite bathroom is compact, but has a separate bath and walk-in shower.
 Shower gel, soap and shampoo are provided as standard.